BasujitaBhattacharya/valetKeyPattern/README.md

 ## Deploy and configure the Application Gateway

 Finally, you need to deploy and configure the Application Gateway.
-To do so, run the GitHub action called
+To do so, run the GitHub action called **Create and Configure Application Gateway**.

+## Configure your custom domain

+In the previous steps you created a secret called **STORAGE_CUSTOM_DOMAIN**.